PhoebeGaoZhen/DeepFGRN/README.md

 | crp  | 7    |
 | cadC | 8    |

+Then, set "path_node" in DeepFGRN_cold_FCV.py to the path of this dataset.

-4. numbered version of the prior GRN.
+(4) numbered version of the prior GRN.
 The gene names in the prior GRN with regulation type are converted to gene numbers.
 For example, Ecoli_GRN_3types_ids.tsv:

 | 0 | 175  |